Client ResourcesFreelancingWorking with Designers

 What Is Flexible Working

 Flexible working involves the ability to do your work without physical restrictions while remaining productive.
-Flexible working is vital to any employee, and the key to achieving success is to build a foundation of flexible working into the organisational structure.
+Flexible working is important to any employee, and the key to achieving success is to build a foundation of flexible working into the organisational structure.

 Employers should support flexible working environments, allowing employees to balance their workloads with their personal and professional lives.
 That means being flexible in terms of time, location, and tasks.
-For example, if an employee's job involves working from home occasionally, you should accommodate that without the need for formal flexible working arrangements.

 Flexible working should include flexible schedules, work arrangements, and performance management policies.
 When an employer requires you to perform specific tasks at a particular time and location, it often creates an inflexible and unproductive environment.